-According to a Dutch au pair program an au pair is a boy or a girl between 18 and 31 years in the context of a cultural exchange at a temporary host family.
+According to a Dutch au pair program an au pair is a boy or a girl from 18 till 25 years in the context of a cultural exchange at a temporary host family.

 The au pair has shared care of children and do light domestic work in exchange for room and board and pocket money.
 The au pair must have the opportunity to do a (language) course and learn the culture.
 For the au pair it’s very important to have her own social network by meeting other au pairs.
 In the Netherlands an au pair is in your family for one year.
 In exchange for board and lodging she helps you up to 30 hours per week.

 Duties of an au pair can be: